rk0cc/cityu-202526a-ee4211-project/README.md

 >
 > Then install other fundamentals packages:
 > ```bash
-> pip install ultralytics notebook ipywidgets numpy pandas
+> pip install ultralytics notebook ipywidgets numpy pandas opencv-contrib-python
 > ```

 If any new dependencies installed, which not appeared in `requirements.txt`,